Academy of Health Professions

 - Applying online to the Academy of Health Professions (AHP)

-- May apply to 4 programs in total may be a combination of CTE and Academic programs- Ranking of programs very important
+- Students may apply to 3 programs in total and it may be a combination of CTE and Academic programs- Ranking of programs is very important.

-- Making a commitment to participate in clinicals, complete program of studies and testing in Nursing Assistant, Allied Health (Physical Therapy Aide, Certified Pharmacy technician, Certified EKG Technician) and Emergency Medical Services program through dual enrollment at Santa Fe College.
+- Making a commitment to participate in clinicals, completing a program of studies and testing in Nursing Assistant, Allied Health (Physical Therapy Aide, Certified Pharmacy technician, Certified EKG Technician) CMAA and Emergency Medical Services program through dual enrollment at Santa Fe College.

 - If applying to Cambridge at GHS, list Cambridge as #1 and AHP as #2